 First check to see if you have sound (and music, if desired) enabled under Sky Guide Main Menu > Preferences.
+Secondly, if you have a mute switch on your device, please ensure that it is switched to the unmuted position.
 If you are still experiencing no sound, please visit Apple support for more suggestions.

 My preferred language is not displayed.

 Sky Guide is available in 11 languages, including English, French, Italian, German, Spanish, Portuguese (Brazilian), Russian, Japanese, Korean, Simplified Chinese and Traditional Chinese.
-If your preferred language is not displaying in Sky Guide, navigate to these pages, depending on your iOS version:
+If your preferred language is not displaying in Sky Guide, navigate to this page:

 Does Sky Guide work without Wi-Fi or cellular service?

 Yes.
 All the information in Sky Guide is self-contained so access to the internet is not required for full operation.
 If you are in an area without Wi-Fi or cellular service, you may find that geolocation can take a little longer, but GPS will eventually determine your location.
 For devices without GPS like the iPod Touch and Wi-Fi model iPad, you may need to select a manual location in the Main Menu > Location > Manual Location.

 I purchased a star name from a star registry service.
 Can you help me find it or add it to Sky Guide?

 Sorry, but we don't do this.
 It is important to keep in mind that star registry services are simply memorabilia marketing companies and that the names being sold are not recognized by any scientific institutions.
 As the IAU puts it, "the beauty of the night sky is not for sale, but is free for all to enjoy".
 If you would like to conduct your own coordinate search for finding stars, we recommend using SIMBAD.

 According to astrology, the Sun should currently be in my sign but Sky Guide shows it in a different position along the zodiac.
 Why?